 A tiny picturesque hamlet in Meghalaya, the Mawlynnong village was hardly known to anyone until it was tagged as ‘Asia’s cleanest village’ by Discovery India magazine in 2003.
-It garnered a lot of public attention after getting such a recognition.
+It garnered a lot of public attention after getting such recognition.
 And, this led to the village turning into one of the major tourist attractions in Meghalaya.

 Inhabited mainly by Khasi tribes, there are close to 100 families living in this village.
 It is located some 90 km away from Shillong in the East Khasi Hills district.

-You can easily reach here by a cab from Shillong and Cherrapunji.
+You can easily reach here by cab from Shillong and Cherrapunji.
 If you are contemplating a visit to Mawlynnong village, here is a list of 8 things you should know before visiting here.

 A Quick Glance Through